livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 - A frontend app does not directly invoke managers.
 - A frontend app does not bypass backend validation or authorization.

-### 5.4 Manager
+### 5.6 Node

-A manager is a backend component that owns a narrow, explicit responsibility and exposes a stable interface for that responsibility.
+A node is a single running 2WAY backend instance with its own local persistent state.

 Constraints:

-- Managers are the only backend components permitted to perform their responsibility directly.
-- Write paths that mutate persisted graph state are mediated by the backend write pipeline as defined by the architecture specifications.

-This file does not define manager APIs.
+- A node assigns and maintains its own monotonic ordering for local accepted writes.
+- A node enforces validation and authorization for all accepted mutations.
+- A node may exchange data with other nodes.

+A node is not defined as a cluster, shard, or externally managed service.

-### 5.5 Service
+### 5.7 Identity

-A service is backend resident logic that implements app scoped or system scoped behavior using managers.
+An identity is a first class actor represented in the system and used to attribute actions and authority.

 Constraints:

-- A service does not bypass manager enforced rules.
-- A service is constrained by schema and ACL enforcement for the objects it attempts to create or mutate.

-### 5.6 Identity

-An identity is a first class actor represented in the system and used to attribute authorship, ownership, and authority.

-Constraints:

 - Every identity is bound to at least one public key used to verify signatures.
-- The public key material used for verification is stored in the graph as a pubkey Attribute under an identity Parent in app_0.
+- The public key material used for verification is stored in persisted storage under the identity's root record.
 - Identity resolution for an operation is explicit and performed by the backend, not inferred from transport metadata.

 This file does not define identity storage tables or key storage layout.

+### 5.7 identity_id and owner_identity

+identity_id is the identifier for an identity.

+owner_identity is the identity_id recorded as the owner of a graph object.

 ## 6. App and type system terms

 ### 6.1 App

-An app is a logical domain that defines its own schema scoped object types and semantics.
+An app is a logical domain that defines its own object semantics.

 Properties:

 - App semantics are isolated.
-Objects and type meanings are app scoped.
+Objects and their meanings are app scoped.
-- App boundaries are enforced by schema validation and authorization rules.
+- App boundaries are enforced by validation and authorization rules.

 ### 6.2 app_id and app_slug

-An app_id is the numeric identifier used to bind storage and types to an app.
+An app_id is the numeric identifier used to bind storage and object identifiers to an app.
 An app_slug is the stable string name used for human readable identification and routing.

 Constraints: